 Under Texas law, 71.001 et seq., no contact orders are provided to protect individuals from domestic violence.
 Protective orders can be temporary with a maximum time frame of 20 days (can be extended) or general which can last up to two years.
 If the order is violated, the offender can face $4,000 fine and/or one year in jail.

-Defense Against Protective Orders
+Defense Against Protective Orders in Texas

-If someone has filed for a temporary protective order against you, a thorough and aggressive defense lawyer can make a tremendous difference in the outcome of your case.
+If someone has filed for a temporary protective order against you, a thorough and aggressive Denton defense lawyer can make a tremendous difference in the outcome of your case.
 Protect your rights and your property.
 Contact the Law Offices of Tim Powers.

 For a free initial consultation, call (940) 580-2899.

-Our defense attorneys have handled thousands of domestic violence / family violence cases.
+Our Texas criminal defense attorneys have handled thousands of domestic violence / family violence cases.
 Defense on assault and abuse charges is a primary focus of our firm.
 Each of our lawyers is a superbly experienced in all facets of criminal defense in Denton County with years of experience tackling assault cases from both the defense and prosecution side.

 In addition to the problems of where to live and how to regain your possessions, people on the wrong end of a protective order face other problems, such as: